 Culture and history of England

-The Angles, Saxons and Jutes then began to migrate into and create the Anglo Saxon Kingdom in the 7th century.
+The Angles, Saxons and Jutes then began to migrate and created the Anglo Saxon Kingdom in the 7th century.
 After their occupation, Danish vikings began to come to England and took over the military command.
 In the 11th century Wilhelm the Conqueror reached the south coast of England and conquered the land together with his nomadic army.

 Great Escape Festival: This music festival takes place in May and showcases a multitude of genres.
 Some of the music genres are Rock, Hip Hop and electronic.